 Alumni and friends: Become a mentor

-The domestic mentor program serves students in all Humphrey degree programs who are interested in domestic policy or planning issues by matching them with local mentors in Minnesota.
-If you are interested in being a mentor, email us at [email protected] or call us at 612-624-8162.
+The mentor program serves students in all Humphrey School degree programs who are interested in domestic policy or planning issues by matching them with local mentors in Minnesota.
+If you are interested in being a mentor, complete this form by August 12 or email us at [email protected].

 Mentor applicants will receive additional details about the program and orientation materials.
 We do not guarantee that all mentor applicants will be matched since student preferences and career interests are used to guide the matching process.
 Students and mentors are notified of their matches in October.
 Kickoff events will officially begin the program in late October.
 The program ends in May, with a final wrap-up event in late April.